aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/30_gitops_enable_clusters/40_verify_flux_op.md

 ```

 {{% notice warning %}}
-If the status isn't running then don't proceed with the workshop until its fixed.
+If the status isn't running then don't proceed with the workshop until it's fixed.
 Please ask for help.
 {{% /notice %}}